JohnCremona/CMFs/announcement_pr.md

 We have used classical modular forms as a testing ground for some new features which are applicable to other areas of the LMFDB.

+* There is now a verification module to add consistency checks for data in Postgres; you can access it by `from lmfdb.verify import db` and then running either `db.verify` or `db.tablename.verify`.
+See the Postgres_FAQ for more details.
 * See the description of [dynamic statistics](http://cmfs.lmfdb.xyz/ModularForm/GL2/Q/holomorphic/dynamic_stats?cm=yes&col1=level&buckets1=1%2C2-10%2C11-100%2C101-1000%2C1001-2000%2C2001-4000%2C4001-6000%2C6001-8000%2C8001-10000&totals1=yes&proportions=recurse&col2=weight&buckets2=1%2C2%2C3%2C4%2C5-8%2C9-16%2C17-32%2C33-64%2C65-316&totals2=yes&search_type=DynStats) above.
 * A variant on knowls used when displaying very long mathematical content.
 You can see the results in the *q*-expansions, basis descriptions, coefficient fields and Hecke kernels for some [high weight newforms](http://cmfs.lmfdb.xyz/ModularForm/GL2/Q/holomorphic/2/218/a/b/) and in various other places on classical modular form pages.
 * Some nice features for [2-d tables](http://modularform/GL2/Q/holomorphic/?level=1-150&search_type=Dimensions): sticky headers and rotated labels.
 They're currently implemented in a somewhat ad-hoc manner, but can be abstracted if more widely used.